mym0404/react-native-naver-map/CONTRIBUTING.md

 - `yarn example ios`: run the example app on iOS.
 - `yarn codegen:{android,ios}`: generate codegen output for development typing (this should be clean for running example app, prevetning redelcaration compile error)

-**Architecture Convert**

-- `new`: convert example project to new architecture if needed (gradlew clean, install pod)
-- `old`: convert example project to old architecture if needed (gradlew clean, install pod)

 **Util**

 - `yarn studio`: open android studio for example project